ohsu-comp-bio/idp-backups/README.md

 ## 4. Restore the Indices to the New Domain

-- Load the backed-up indices into the new domain using `elasticsearch-dump`.
+Load the backed-up indices into the new domain using [multielasticdump](https://github.com/elasticsearch-dump/elasticsearch-dump?tab=readme-ov-file#multielasticdump):

 ```sh
 multielasticdump \